nest/nest-simulator/doc/htmldoc/hpc/parallel_computing.rst

    NEST ignores ``OMP_NUM_THREADS`` environment variable, which may be set by mpi4py, Slurm or similar runtime environments.
-NEST will always start running on a single thread until the number of threads is change by setting either the ``local_num_threads`` or the ``total_num_virtual_procs`` :ref:`kernel attribute<sec_kernel_attributes>`.
+NEST will always start running on a single thread until the number of threads is changed by setting either the ``local_num_threads`` or the ``total_num_virtual_procs`` :ref:`kernel attribute<sec_kernel_attributes>`.